John Hamilton, 1st Marquess of Abercorn: Background and education

 John James was born in July 1756 in London, the posthumous son of Captain Hon.
 John Hamilton (second son of 7th Earl of Abercorn) and his widow, Harriet.
 His father drowned in an accident at Portsmouth Harbour, seven months before his birth.
 John was baptized at St George's, Hanover Square.
 He was educated at Harrow from 1770 to 1771.
 He was admitted to the Inner Temple on 15 June 1773, but did not remain there long; he was admitted to Pembroke College, Cambridge on 30 July 1773.
 He matriculated at Michaelmas and received his MA in 1776.
 There he became the friend of William Pitt the Younger, a connection that would serve him well in later years.

 House of Commons

 Hamilton went abroad in about 1781, and returned in the late summer of 1783.
 Through the influence of John Buller, his wife's uncle, he was returned as a Tory Member of Parliament for East Looe in December, taking the seat vacated by William Graves.
-His maiden speech was in opposition to the East India Bill of the Fox-North Coalition.
-He was naturally a supporter of his friend Pitt's first ministry.
+A staunch supporter of Warren Hastings, his maiden speech was in opposition to the East India Bill of the Fox-North coalition.
+Hamilton was a supporter of his friend Pitt's first ministry.
 At the 1784, he was put in for St Germans, another Cornish borough, by his half-brother Edward Eliot.
-Though deeply attached to Pitt, he possessed great independence of character and something of his uncle's stiff pride.
-A staunch supporter of Warren Hastings, he spoke in 1788 against a bill to regulate (and thereby sanction) the slave trade, and in favour of its abolition.
+Though deeply attached to Pitt, Hamilton possessed great independence of character and something of his uncle's stiff pride.
+He supported the abolition of British involvement in the Atlantic slave trade, and in 1788 opposed Sir William Dolben's Slave Trade Act 1788, which was intended to regulate the trade, claiming that "by such a bill that House would, for the first time, sanction that most abominable traffic, unauthorized by divine law, and so repugnant to human feeling."